saulchelewani/blog-2/content/eloquent-uuid-primary-keys.md

 ---
 title: UUID Primary Keys for Eloquent
 description: Changing implementation of Laravel Eloquent primary keys from auto-incrementing integers to UUID string
+type: solution
 ---
 For the majority of use cases, an auto incrementing ID for your eloquent models should be fine.
 However, I have met a few cases where it has caused a living hell out of production data.
 Hopefully one or two of those cases will be shared in the [story](/story) section one of these days.

 I have been looking for better solutions to the auto-incrementing primary keys.
 Luckily we have one: `UUID`.
-We leverage on Laravel's `\Str::uuid()` for generation of the keys.
+We leverage on Laravel's `Str::uuid()` for generation of the keys.
 However, that won't be the end of it.
 There are a few thing to keep in mind:
 1. Auto-generation of the keys on record creation
 2. Database table structure
 3. Order of our records when listing